-25 2.3 Compound extraction and purification
+2.4 Compound extraction and purification

 Samples were handled under very limited light conditions to minimize photo-degradation.
-Pigments were extracted by sonication in triplicate using ~100 mL of acetone (300 ml total) for 1 to 80 g of subsamples.
+Pigments were extracted by sonication in triplicate using ~ 100 mL of acetone (300 ml total) for 1 to 80 g of subsamples.
 Extracts were concentrated by evaporation to near dryness under nitrogen or argon.
 The condensed acetone extract was partitioned between 10 ml hexane and 30 ml Milli-Q water via liquid-liquid extraction to remove more polar compounds.
-The hexane fraction was retrieved, and through a syringe filter $(0.4\mu m)$ to remove particulates prior to High Pressure Liquid Chromatography (HPLC) chromatography.
+The hexane fraction was retrieved, and dried under gentle flow of argon gas, and this crude chlorophyll extract was dissolved in dimethylformamide, and passed through a syringe filter (0.4 μ m) to remove particulates prior to High Pressure Liquid Chromatography (HPLC) chromatography.